raydcode/graphql-json_server/Readme.md

 $ npm run dev:server
 ```

-# What is GraphQl ?
+# What is GraphQL ?

 1. Application layer query language
 2. Open sourced by facebook in 2015